IBM/Db2-zOS-samples/README.md

 ## OMPECmp

-Java application compres 2 sets of OMPE accounting/statistics reports and produces the percent different.
+Java application compares 2 sets of OMPE accounting/statistics reports and produces the percent differences.